Badge 101

 Enamel

-- Plain, no color.
-A badge with raised lettering or no lettering are usually plain.
-A plain badge can be manufactured faster because it skips the enamel process.
+- Plain is typically a badge with raised lettering or no lettering.
+As a result the manufacturing process is faster because it skips the enamel process.

 - Regular Enamel

-- We flow paint into letters.
-The letters are not flush with metal.
+- Paint is flowed into letters, and the letters are not flush with metal.

-- Standard enamel for our lower end finishes i.e., Nickel, Rhodium, and gold plated badges
+- This is our standard enamel for our lower end finishes like; Nickel, Rhodium, and gold plated badges

 - Dura / Hard Enamel

-- Color is flowed into the letters then the badge is fired in an oven at 1500 degrees.
-The excess enamel is stoned down.
-The letters are flush with the metal.
+- Color is flowed into the letters, and then a 1500 degree oven fires the badge.
+After the oven excess enamel is stoned down until the letters are flush with the metal.
 This enamel is like hard fired glass.

-- Standard enamel for our high-end badge finishes (Hi-Glo, Rho-Glo, Two-Tone, and VHB KK)
+- This is our standard enamel for our high-end badge like; Hi-Glo, Rho-Glo, Two-Tone, and VHB KK

 - If you request hard enamel on a lower end finish there is a small add on cost.